 You are entitled to medically necessary treatment, when you are temporarily staying in Norway.
 Medically necessary treatment usually refers to treatment that cannot wait for your return home.
 You may need such treatment in case of acute illness or accident.
 You can also receive treatment related to pregnancy and childbirth or to a chronic illness.
 The need for treatment must emerge during the course of your stay.
 You will receive treatment on the same terms and at the same price as the locals.

 Persons covered by Finnish social security do not require a European Health Insurance Card when travelling in the Nordic countries.
 It is therefore usually sufficient in Norway’s public healthcare system to show your ID or valid Kela card.
+If you didn’t have your ID or valid Kela card with you, you might have to pay the full price of the treatment yourself.
+In this case, you can apply for reimbursement from Kela retrospectively.

 GPs act as gatekeepers so a GP’s referral is needed to see a specialist.
 There are both hospital-based specialists as well as outpatient specialists available.
 In specialist care, the patients have the right to choose their treatment centre from all the public hospitals in the country as well as from the private service providers who have been contracted by the RHAs.
 Specialists hired by the hospitals can only charge a general fee, but those working in practices can charge more freely.
 In principle, patients have a choice of specialist.